josefadamcik/josefadamcik.cz/_posts/2022-05-09-starforged-valentin-campaing-start.md

 (Marked 2 full progress squares)
 </aside>

-Lets' embark on another journey.
+Let's embark on another journey.
 Our supply levels are good, there is no reason to wait.

 As Orca ascends the atmosphere, I enjoy the vibrant auroras over Karn.
 Jones entertains himself by reproducing their mesmerizing colors on his fur.